acubed3/RCSJ-model/README.md

 # Dynamical System on Torus and All Around It

-There is the collection of Julia and Wolfram Language based scripts, that compute rotation number, Lyapunov exponents and so on for dynamical systems on torus
+AThere is the collection of Julia and Wolfram Language based scripts, that compute rotation number, Lyapunov exponents and so on for dynamical systems on torus